ekkolyth/create-ekko-app/docs/releasing.md

   - `make publish` (or `make publish.patch`) – patch bump.
   - `make publish.minor` – minor bump.
   - `make publish.major` – major bump.
+- **Publish without bumping**: `make publish.current` – publishes the current version from `.github/release.json` without bumping it.

 On a non–dry run, `make publish` will:

 1. Ensure the working tree is clean.
-2. Bump the version in `release.json` using the chosen level.
+2. Bump the version in `.github/release.json` using the chosen level.
-3. Commit the updated `release.json` with message `chore: release vX.Y.Z`.
+3. Commit the updated `.github/release.json` with message `chore: release vX.Y.Z`.
 4. Create an annotated tag `vX.Y.Z`.
 5. Push the current branch and the new tag to `origin`.

+The `make publish.current` command works similarly but skips steps 2-3 (no version bump or commit), and directly creates a tag for the current version in `.github/release.json`.

 ### Dry runs